 When will you be able to self-direct?

-You might know it’s time when you discover and understand how simple it can be.
+You might know it’s time to become a self-directed investor when you discover and understand how simple it can be.
 You’ll likely have a comfort level and say to your self ‘this looks easy’.
 It might also not feel intimidating.

 Where are those training grounds?
 You would certainly benefit from access to human advisors at your ‘Robo Advisor’.
 Given that, you might consider Nest Wealth, ModernAdvisor, WealthBar or Questwealth.